 We look for students with the very highest aspirations, ones who are interested in their subjects and do not settle for anything less than the very best.
 Learning is a challenge especially when there are so many other things going on in young people’s lives.
-Here at TDA6 we are determined to help young people become outstanding, independent learners who are successfully able to navigate their way to life beyond sixth form.
+Here at TDA Sixth Form we are determined to help young people become outstanding, independent learners who are successfully able to navigate their way to life beyond sixth form.

 When people tell you that there is a big step-up from GCSE to sixth form (level 3) study they are not exaggerating.
 There are three main challenges which you will face:

 In terms of content, very rapidly you will be exposed to a plethora of:

 Over the two years in TDA Sixth Form there is a host of academic skills you will acquire and hone in readiness for further study or the world of work, these include:

 |planning to tackle tasks in the most effective way||researching||problem-solving|